Christopher Cattan: Gabriel Duprėau, editor

 The first appearance in print of the book of Geomancy bearing Cattan's name is in a form revised and augmented by an editor.
 The editor was Gabriel Dupréau of Marcoussis, Essonne (in the Latin form, Gabriel Prateolus (or Praïeolus) Marcossius), 1511–1588, an anti-Protestant theologian, the notable scholarly translator (from Latin into French) of the works of William of Tyre, and author of De Vitis, Sectis et Dogmatibus Omnium Haereticorum, a directory of all heretics and heresies.
 The Géomance was translated into English (from the published French edition, with its front matter) by Francis Sparry as The Geomancie of Maister Christopher Cattan Gentleman, published in London in 1591.
 (Sparry translates Dupréau's preface to the reader, and does not add one of his own.)
 One Francis Sparry was a bookseller in St Michael Wood Street (in the City of London) who had dealings with the Stationers' Company over the illegal import of bound books from Rouen during the later 1550s.
-The English translation has been attributed to the young Francis Sparry who accompanied Sir Walter Ralegh to Guyana in 1595.
+The English translation has been attributed to the young Francis Sparry, who accompanied Sir Walter Raleigh to Guyana in 1595.

 As touching the identity of "Christopher Cattan", the title page of the original edition calls the author "Seigneur Christofe de Cattan Gentilhomme Genevoys".
 The title Seigneur is equivalent to "Lord", and the introduction of "de" into the name, and the term "Gentilhomme" indicate an aristocratic or gentry status.
 "Genevoys" means "of Geneva".
 The royal authority to publish, dated 1558, signed by the King and by Maistre J[e]an Nicot, and sealed with yellow wax, is granted to Jean Corozet and Gilles Gilles, booksellers of Paris.
 The opening Epistle (by M. Dupréau) dedicates the work to M. Nicot, (Seigneur du Bosnay et du Chesne, Counsellor to the King (then Henry II) and Master of Requests of the "Hostel"), and is dated from Paris, 19 September 1558.
 Having introduced Geomancy, M. Dupréau observes that many have attempted to practise this ancient art, but that Christofe de Cattan, a Genevan gentleman, and a man-at-arms of the compagnie de feu M. de Thais (i.e. the late M. de Thais), one with deep interest and knowledge of those matters, has mastered this art and brought it to perfection.